Utah Foot Pain & Treatment

 Morton's neuroma- is an inflammation of a nerve, which is typically centered between the third and fourth toes.

 Peripheral neuropathy- can stem from several other conditions including diabetes mellitus, infections, and vitamin deficiencies.
 It is characterized by an inflammation of peripheral nerves in the lower extremities.

 RSD (reflex sympathetic dystrophy)- is an abnormal neuropathic response characterized by redness, swelling, and temperature change in the affected area.
 It is usually caused by injury.

 Lumbar radiculitis- is caused by nerve root impingement in the spine at the lumbar level.

 Utah Foot Pain Treatment

 Foot pain treatments include neuromodulation, using a TENS unit or spinal cord stimulation, medications such as anticonvulsants, lumbar steroid injections or sympathetic nerve blocks, and physical therapy.
 Spinal cord stimulators are often recommended when more conservative treatments fail to relieve pain.

-For more information on how Omega Interventional Pain can help treat your foot pain, please contact us at 801-261-4988 or fill out our contact form.
+For more information on how Omega Interventional Pain can help treat your foot pain, please contact us at 801-261-4988.